 Some resorts have private entrances to your very own part of the beach; others have a full squad of butlers ready to attend to your every beck and call, if the cost isn’t too much.
 If you’re looking to escape the noise of children, there are plenty of adults-only properties that cater to every adults-only needs.
 Try traveling to Antigua’s Jumby Bay, where celebrities like Eddie Murphy and Sir Paul McCartney have stayed.

-The term all-inclusive gets a bad rap.
-The new breed of all-inclusives offers top-tier extras like gourmet meals, 24/7 room service, plush rooms — even plunge pools and stellar spas.
+The new breed of all-inclusives offers top-tier extras like gourmet meals, 24/7 room service and plush rooms.
 We scoured the globe to find the all-inclusive honeymoon resorts that truly stand above the rest.

 Sandals Emerald Bay – Exumas, Bahamas

 Is the water made of Berry Blue Kool-Aid?
 Guests often ask that question — or a version of it — on arrival to this plantation-style resort.
 Emerald Bay boasts 183 oceanfront and beachfront villas and suites with British-colonial touches, like mahogany four-poster beds and soaking tubs.

 Opt for one of the highest-level suites, and all of your requests will be handled by the team of butlers (trained at the Guild of Professional English Butlers in London, of course).
 And, yes, that is a fire pit in the middle of the zero-entry pool.

 Grand Velas Riviera Nayarit – Nuevo Vallarta, Mexico